MichaelWDanko/new-computer-setup/README.md

 3. Drag the `Downloads` folder to a Terminal window to get the properly escaped path
 4. Create a new redirect using the following command but verify that the path for the iCloud folder is correct `sudo ln -s /Users/michaeldanko/Library/Mobile\ Documents/com\~apple\~CloudDocs/Downloads ~/Downloads`

 ---
 ## Setting Up Git
-*XCode is required to be installed before the additional files for Git can be installed.
-Checking for git can be done with `git --version`.
+* Checking for git can be done with `git --version`.
-1

 ### Setting Global Username & Email
 - `git config --global user.name "MichaelWDanko"`
 - `git config --global user.email "michaeldanko@icloud.com"`